-How to Clean a Grill Like a Pro
+How to Clean a Grill Like a Professional

 Cooking grates definitely do the heavy lifting in high grill season.
 Kolman recommends cleaning the grates of any food residue when the grill is hot, right after pre-heating.
 It's easy to make it part of your grilling routine.
-"The best way to clean any surface you grill on is to heat the grill up to 500-600 degrees for 10-15 minutes and use a grill brush," he says.
+"The best way to clean any surface you grill on is to heat the grill up to 500 to 600 degrees for 10 to 15 minutes and use a grill brush," he says.
 Brushing all the excess debris down and out of the grill helps prevents any future food from sticking.
 All other cleaning should be done when the grill is cool to the touch.

-To get the best results, don't spray surfaces with cleaning solvents and wipe them down too quickly afterwards.
+For the best results, do not spray surfaces with cleaning solvents and wipe them down too quickly afterwards.
 "You should always give the cleaners a couple of minutes to attack the grease and caked on debris and then wipe clean," says Kolman.
-And don't forget to use a grill cover.
-"Using a cover to keep the grill out of the elements will also help prolong the life of your grill," he says.
+And don't forget to use a grill cover: "Using a cover to keep the grill out of the elements will also help prolong its life," he says.